Traveler's Thrombosis: When Sitting Still Can Be Dangerous

 ultrasound imaging tests

 , which highlight blood flow in the veins and show clot formation.
 If a clot is found, blood-thinning medication to stabilize the clot and allow it to dissolve will be prescribed immediately.
-Hospitalization may be required for treatment and observation, and patients often take oral medication for several months afterwards, to ensure restoration of normal blood flow through the vein.
+Hospitalization may be required for treatment and observation.
+Oral medications may be necessary to ensure continued normal blood flow through the vein.

 Risk factors for DVT include: